JDDoesDev/JSON-LD/README.md

 ## Installation

-Place in desired directory, add your own CSS to make it look nice, put a link to [My website](https://jamesdflynn.com) as the source, and enjoy!
+Place in desired directory, add your own CSS to make it look nice, put a link to [My website](https://jamesdflynn.com) as the source along with a Twitter mention or 2 [@JDDoesDev](http://twitter.com/jddoesdev) and enjoy!

 ## Instructions